Tritlo/ghc/docs/users_guide/glasgow_exts.rst

     The list of valid refinement substitutions is limited by displaying up to 6 substitutions per hole.
 The number of substitutions shown can be set by this flag.
-Turning the limit off with ``-fno-max-refinement-substitutions`` displays all found substitutions.
+Turning the limit off with :ghc-flag:`-fno-max-refinement-substitutions` displays all found substitutions.

 .. _partial-type-signatures: